University-of-Strathclyde-LTE-Team/moodle-plugin-ci-jenkins/README.md

 # Usage

 The library is intended for use in Jenkins declarative pipelines (although may work in other scenarios).

+It should be set up as normal for a shared library in the Jenkins global settings.

 It provides two custom steps.